joakim-ribier/k-challenge/README.md

 To load configuration files, I used [pureconfig](https://github.com/pureconfig/pureconfig), there is no more simple way!

+The project is built with the first little integration of the Github workflows [Scala CI](https://github.com/joakim-ribier/komoot-challenge/actions) on the branch `#task/add-github-workflows-action`.

 ## Documentation

 I used [Literator](https://github.com/laughedelic/literator) sbt plugin to generate the API specification.